Flexible Working – Statutory Right #

 – A response to the request should be given within 2 months of the request but a longer period may be agreed between the individual and his/her manager;

-– The request may be declined for specific business reasons set out in the regulations.
+– The request may be declined for specific business reasons set out in the regulations – see brief reasons given lower down in this note.

 TIP it is better to retain motivated staff so discuss the reasons for the request and possible ways to help with the issues the employee is trying to address.
-Consider whether for both parties, a trial of the arrangement may help to ensure it addresses the employee’s and the organisation’s needs or slight adjustments that may prove more beneficial.
+Consider whether for both parties, a trial of the arrangement may help to ensure it addresses the employee’s and the organisation’s needs and if slight adjustments may prove more beneficial.

 Remember to confirm any agreed changes in writing as an amendment to the individual’s terms of employment.